Hornets vs. Bulls Player Props Betting Odds

 |3PM

-- He averages 0.3 more rebounds than his over/under on Friday (which is 3.5).
+- Rozier averages 7.1 assists, 0.6 more than his over/under for Monday.

-- Rozier has dished out 7.1 assists per game, which is 0.4 less than Friday's over/under.

 Get Rozier gear at Fanatics!